-USAG NEWS RELEASE: Army to comply with Hawaii tobacco lawPosted on Dec 30, 2015 in Latest News, Newsroom, Press Releases
+USAG NEWS RELEASE: Army to comply with Hawaii tobacco lawPosted on Dec 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 SCHOFIELD BARRACKS, Hawaii (Dec.
 30, 2015) -The U.S. Army in Hawaii has enacted a policy effective Jan.
 1, 2016, that complies with the new Hawaii state smoking law.